 Hillary was someone who did the virtually impossible, climbed the world’s highest mountain, and then did the nearly impossible again refusing, as Don George writes, “to be spoiled by all the adulation and accolades that the achievement earned him, and remaining loyal to an ideal and a people he loved.
 Because of this man, countless lives have been bettered, and an entire culture has been preserved.”

 Many ‘heroic’ deeds in the most narrow definition of the term, consist of an act of adrenaline-filled expression, a singular moment of exhalation.
 Conversely Hillary’s brand of heroism is the heroism of inspiration, “of debts repaid and causes sustained”.
 Inextricably attached to the hill in our memories is, as Jan Morris muses, a gracious reputation built on “decency, kindness and a stylish simplicity.”
 The real story of Hillary and the meaning of Everest is in the life not the moment.
-So when the world’s press remembers May 29th each year as the day that Hillary and Tenzing conquered Everest, they should not be remembering a feat but an example.
+So when the world’s press remembers May 29th every year as the day that Hillary and Tenzing conquered Everest, they should not be remembering a feat but an example.

-It is an example that reminds, in a world where you often wonder if we have lost our capacity for awe and wonder.
+It is an example set in a world where you often wonder if we have lost our capacity for awe and wonder.
 ‘Ed from the edge’, despite having climbed to the heavens, was never religious, but had some sympathy for the Buddhist teachings of his Tibetan friends, especially the tenet that one should choose their own path in life.

 “It is not the mountain we conquer but ourselves”